 If you want to sell merchandise, print on demand and drop shipping are the quickest and easiest ways to set up shop and not worry about stocking your goods or process the shipping yourself.
 You need a POD drop shipping service to upload your logo and designs to sell your custom products online under your brand.

 Of course, the first thing that crosses your mind right now is music band T-shirts, the most common form of merchandise related to music.
 Nevertheless, you can go beyond shirts and consider printed mugs with your best lyrics, jewelry, funny socks, and many more!
 Check out our guide on trending POD products to sell as a brand, and get your inspiration going!

 Adding a shop when you create a music website is easy with Ucraft.
 Check out our Integrations guide to learn more about the options we're offering in eCommerce, marketing, and customer support!

 Search Engine Optimization is a significant accessible key to your website's success.
 Search engine results are your best friend, and having the proper titles, descriptions, keywords, and images placed all around your site is a maker-breaker game.

 Fans will search for things like lyrics to your song or concert dates.
 It is an advantage to direct such queries to your website instead of another.
 You can follow our beginner-friendly marketing guide that includes an SEO chapter if you need some help with this.
 Fans want an intuitive, easy to navigate website where they can listen to your tracks with a click or two and find out everything about you.

-There you have it.
-A prominent website structure you can follow to build your own.
-If you’re ready to have an artist musician website and gain profit from live streamings, downloads, merch sales, you can try our 14-day trial and build one yourself.
+There you have it: a prominent structure you can follow to build your successful and engaging music website.
+If you are ready to have an artist/musician website and gain profit from live streaming, downloads, ticket & merch sales, you can try our 14-day trial and build one yourself!